Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of

 In order to compare topological features across a time series of datasets, we consider a sequence of 1-persistence diagrams.
-Each 1-persistence diagram may contain a lot of non-equivalent 1-holes, and understanding their temporal evolution requires a method to associate 1-hole from one diagram to the next.
+Each 1-persistence diagram may contain a lot of non-equivalent 1-holes, and understanding their temporal evolution requires a method to associate 1-holes from one diagram to the next.
 In this section, we employ optimal matching to track topological features across consecutive diagrams, enabling the analysis of their dynamics along the timeline.
 This approach naturally leads to the use of the Wasserstein distance, which quantifies the minimal cost of matching points between diagrams and provides a rigorous metric for comparing their topological structures.